ingadhoc/purchase/purchase_ux/README.rst

 On purchase lines:

 #.
-Add delivery status and invoice status on purchase lines
-#.
-Add button on purchase lines to allow cancelling of remaining qty to be received
-#.
 If not seller is defined or seller price is 0, then sugget accounting cost
-#.
-Add return quantity when you return products with "To Refund" option.

-On incoming pickings:

-#.
-Add button "Add Purchase Lines" to add moves from other pickings that are still pending.

 On purchase invoices: